 Your IT infrastructure is a key enabler to business success.
-When your infrastructure is stable, you can focus on driving operational results.
+When your infrastructure is stable, you can focus on driving operational results and grow your small business.
 Typically, a small business is not able to optimize their infrastructure on their own without outside assistance.
 Just like you would turn to a mechanic to help tune and repair your car, you make a wise choice to turn to IT experts to ensure your IT infrastructure is working properly and aligned with your operational needs.

 Benefits to investing in a managed service for business-critical systems include:

-- Early Detection of Issues: Regular monitoring helps you identify problems early, before they trigger bigger and more difficult issues to resolve.
+- Early Detection of Issues: Regular monitoring helps you identify problems early, before they trigger bigger and more difficult issues to resolve, like network issues.

 - Performance Optimization: Avoid downtime and prevent potential data loss by increasing the performance and stability of your systems.

 - Cost Reduction: Downtime and repairs can be costly, but they are avoidable when issues are identified early.
-When you have in-depth visibility, you can critically examine what’s under-performing and be pro-active about addressing those issues.
+When you have in-depth visibility, you can critically examine what’s under-performing and be pro-active about addressing those issues in your work environment.

-- Informed Decision-Making: Gather more data from monitoring efforts to make informed decisions about future investments that further support your infrastructure stability.
+- Informed Decision-Making: Gather more data from monitoring efforts to make informed decisions about future investments that further support your infrastructure stability and business needs.

 - Compliance: Monitoring helps ensure that your IT environment is compliant with relevant industry regulations, such as data privacy and security laws.